FelixOnline/v2/content/articles/2010-10-7-whats-wrong-with-camping-everything.md

 subtitle: >
   All waterproofs are waterproof.
 The million-dollar question is for how long?
 date: "2010-10-07 22:57:31 +0100"

 # Attributes from Felix Online V1
 id: "182"
 old_path: /comment/182/whats-wrong-with-camping-everything
 aliases:
  - /comment/182/whats-wrong-with-camping-everything
+imported: true
+comments:
+ - nothing wrong with camping but something is definitely wrong with  and then he started to raise his voice calling me for everything____________Nikolascaravan sales

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true